chrisgrieser/nvim-alt-substitute/README.md

 # nvim-alt-substitute
-A substitute of vim's ":substitute" Ex-command that uses lua patterns of vim regex.
+A substitute of vim's `:substitute` Ex-command that uses lua patterns instead of vim regex.
 Supports incremental preview and ranges.

 <!-- vale Microsoft.Adverbs = NO --><!-- vale RedHat.Contractions = NO -->
 Since you really don't want to learn a whole new flavor of regex, *just* to be able to make search-and-replace operations in your editor.